 - Full Day Excursion: $600 (6.5 hours on the island)

 We did the half day excursion and felt like 2.5 hours on the island was enough time.
 In addition to the costs listed above, you must also pay a $10 park entrance fee.

 You can book the Yankee Freedom III ferry here.
 It’s a 2.5-hour ferry ride to the island, and there are snack and drinks available for purchase on the boat.

 - Day Trip: $175 (about 6 hours on the island)

 - Overnight Camping Trip: $195 + $15 campground fee

-Things to do a Dry Tortugas Day Trip from Key West:
+Things to do on a Dry Tortugas Day Trip from Key West

 1. Check out Fort Jefferson

-Fort Jefferson is America’s largest masonry structure, with over 16 million bricks in its structure.
+Fort Jefferson is America’s largest masonry structure, with over 16 million bricks.
 The fort was used as a prison for criminals during the Civil War, and is most commonly known as the prison that held Dr. Samuel Mudd for assisting in the assassination of President Abraham Lincoln.